 Fire Nakji and Red Bell Pepper

 On my last trip to the Hollywood Farmers Market, I picked up a gorgeous organic heirloom red bell pepper.
-I had planned to slice and add them to sandwiches but changed plans to recipe test with nakji.
-And, that heirloom red bell pepper masterfully balanced the heat of Korean red pepper flakes with its sweetness.
+I had planned to slice it into sandwiches, but plans shifted.
+Instead, I recipe-tested it with baby octopus, aka octopus minor.
+That heirloom pepper, with its natural sweetness, balanced the heat of Korean red pepper flakes beautifully.

-Typically found in the sea that surrounds Eastern China, Japan, and the Korean Peninsula, Nakji is Korean for octopus minor.
-Known for their small bodies and long arms, you can easily find these in Korean grocery stores on fresh seafood counters or cleaned in frozen sections.
-Served with black rice, it makes a delicious quick-fire meal!
+Typically found in the waters surrounding Eastern China, Japan, and the Korean Peninsula, baby octopus are known for their petite bodies and long arms.
+They are readily available at Korean grocery stores, either fresh at the seafood counter or cleaned and frozen.
+Served over black rice, this makes for a quick-fire meal with just enough drama.

 INGREDIENTS

-eight ounces of octopus minor {aka: nakji}, cleaned and cut
+eight ounces of baby octopus, aka octopus minor, cleaned and cut

 two garlic cloves, sliced